dostertag/CrestronGUI/MercuryInspired-WIP/README.md

   make sure the max value is set to 255 and analog joins are added.
 These should have visibility joins added.

 ToDo:
-  add the codec page
+  add the codec page,
-  mess with the hamburger (possibly a slide out menu for settings) work out how shutdown should operate include a color picker for all similar to google fonts website include another small sub-header subpage with current source selected/control while not on sources page
+  mess with the hamburger (possibly a slide out menu for settings), work out how shutdown should operate, include a color picker for all similar to google fonts website, include another small sub-header subpage with current source selected/control while not on sources page.

 This is provided as-is and may not get any more updates from me for the vtp.
 I plan on including images of what I do add, however.